Lives Lost to Alcohol

 Various factors can affect each state’s battles with alcohol abuse, including laws surrounding the availability, marketing, and price of alcohol.
 According to the Community Preventive Services Task Force, referenced in the CDC data we gathered, raising alcohol taxes to increase the cost of intoxicating beverages, regulating the density of stores that sell alcohol, and cracking down on those who serve alcohol to minors and already intoxicated patrons when it results in harm can help to decrease excessive alcohol consumption.
 In New Mexico, the No. 1 state for years lost to alcohol deaths, the governor’s office is making other recommendations, including urging doctors to ask patients about their alcohol use during checkups.

 Your life matters too much to lose years to alcohol.
-If you are battling issues of alcohol addiction and abuse, Alcoholic.org can help.
+If you are battling issues of alcohol addiction and abuse, we can help.
 We offer free support and advice to empower you to find the right rehabilitation option so you can take back your life.
-Call 1-888-919-3845 to discuss your options, or visit Alcoholic.org to fill out a free and confidential form so we can send you information about rehab program options to help you find proper care.
+Call 1-888-919-3845 to discuss your options, or fill out our free and confidential Verify Insurance form so we can send you information about rehab program options to help you find proper care.

 Using data from 2006 to 2010 provided by the CDC, we were able to look at the various causes of death alcohol is attributed to and find out how many years, on average, have been lost due to alcohol-related deaths.
 We used 2013 population data to calculate per capita rates.